WafaZGH/data-science-portfolio/README.md

 # data-science-portfolio

-A personal collection of end-to-end data science projects built with Python, Jupyter, and machine learning tools.
-Each project tackles a real-world problem through data exploration, modeling, and clear, actionable insights.
+Welcome to my personal collection of data science projects Each one was built with Python, Jupyter, and a lot of curiosity.
+From exploring real-world data to building predictive models, these projects helped me learn, grow, and apply what I’ve studied.